btcpayserver/prestashop-plugin/README.md

 This is a Bitcoin payment plugin for PrestaShop using BTCPay server.
 [BTCPay Server](https://btcpayserver.org) is a free and open source server for merchants wanting to accept Bitcoin for their business.

-**Warning**: This version should be considered as beta.
-Use it at your own risk.

 ## Requirements

 Please ensure that you meet the following requirements before installing this plugin.